Welcome to UO E-Teacher

 - Introduction to Pedagogy and Practices in TESOL (TESOL Methods)

 - Practical Applications in Listening and Speaking Skills (PALSS)

 - Special Education and Differentiated Instruction in an EFL Context (SpEd EFL)

 - Teaching English to Pre-teens and Teens (TEPT)

 - Teaching English to Young Learners (TEYL)

-New!
-These two 5-week courses are also now freely as Massive Open Online Courses (MOOCs) on Coursera:
+These two 5-week courses were also freely available Spring 2015 through Fall 2015 as Massive Open Online Courses (MOOCs) on Coursera:

 - Shaping the Way We Teach English, 1: The Landscape of English Language Teaching.

 - Shaping the Way We Teach English, 2: Paths to Success in English Language Teaching.

 Each MOOC course contains unique content.
 The courses may be taken separately or together and in any order.